evan-rash/FluentCache/README.md

 # Getting Started

 To get started, you need to choose a FluentCache implementation.
+FluentCache supports the following cache implementations out of the box:
+* ```FluentDictionaryCache``` which is a wrapper around Dictionary<string,object>
+* ```FluentMemoryCache``` which is a wrapper around ```System.Runtime.Caching.MemoryCache```

-FluentCache supports System.Runtime.Caching.MemoryCache out of the box.
-Other cache types can implement the FluentCache.ICache interface.
+Other cache implementations can implement the FluentCache.Cache base class

-In this example, we will use the FluentMemoryCache, which is a wrapper around the System.Runtime.Caching.MemoryCache
+In this example, we will use the FluentMemoryCache to illustrate the various Fluent extension methods provided by the API

 ```csharp
 Cache myCache = FluentCache.RuntimeCaching.FluentMemoryCache.Default();